Quantum theory of electrically levitated nanoparticle-ion systems: Motional dynamics and sympathetic cooling: Sympathetic cooling with multiple ions

-The coordinates $\hat{Q}_\alpha$ correspond to the normal modes of the $N-$ion ensemble, with the rows of $S_{\alpha k}$ determining the amplitude of motion of ion $k$ in mode $\alpha$.
-The above Hamiltonian thus describes a set of independent modes, each coupled to the nanoparticle motional coordinate at a rate
+The coordinates $\hat{Q}_\alpha$ correspond to the normal modes of the $N-$ion ensemble, with the rows of $S_{\alpha k}$ describing the amplitude of motion of ion $k$ in mode $\alpha$.
+Equation~\eqref{H_tot_z} thus describes a set of independent modes, each coupled to the nanoparticle motional coordinate at a rate

-The normal mode frequencies $\nu_\alpha$ are shown in Fig.~\ref{fig:n,Omega,g-vs-N}(c).
+The normal mode frequencies $\nu_\alpha$ are shown in Fig.~\ref{fig:n,Omega,g-vs-N}(b).
 They have a very weak dependence on $N$, as has already been pointed out in the literature~\cite{James_1998}.

-We will first focus on sympathetic cooling for $N \ge 6$.
-In this case, the lowest frequency $\nu_\alpha \approx 2\pi\times 1.2~\mathrm{MHz}$ corresponds to a pair of quasi-degenerate modes which we label $\alpha=1$ and $\alpha=2$.
+The lowest collective mode frequency $\nu_\alpha \approx 2\pi\times 1.2~\mathrm{MHz}$ corresponds to a pair of quasi-degenerate modes which we label $\alpha=1$ and $\alpha=2$.
 The mode displacements $S_{\alpha k}$ for these two modes are shown in Fig.~\ref{fig:normal-modes} for $N$ even (panels a-b) and $N$ odd (panels c-d).
-For $N$ even the mode $\alpha=1$ corresponds to the center-of-mass mode where all ions oscillate in phase with approximately equal amplitudes, whereas the $\alpha=2$ mode corresponds to a breathing mode where the two ion chains oscillate with opposite phases.
-In contrast, for $N$ odd the asymmetry between the two ion chains manifests in different motional amplitudes for each chain.
+For $N$ even, the equilibrium configuration corresponds to the ions being arranged symmetrically in two chains on opposite sides of the nanoparticle, each containing $N/2$ ions (Fig.~\ref{fig:normal-modes}a).
+In this case, due to the inversion symmetry, the mode $\alpha=1$ corresponds to the center-of-mass mode where all ions oscillate in phase with approximately equal amplitudes, whereas the $\alpha=2$ mode corresponds to a breathing mode where the two ion chains oscillate with opposite phases.
+In contrast, for $N$ odd the equilibrium configuration is asymmetric with one ion chain having one ion less than the other (Fig.~\ref{fig:normal-modes}c).
+This asymmetry manifests in different motional amplitudes for each chain.
 In this case, the center-of-mass mode is a linear combination of both modes $\alpha=1$ and $\alpha=2$ with weights $g_{\alpha=1}$ and $g_{\alpha=2}$.
 We expect the sympathetic cooling to be dominated by the center-of-mass mode as the forces exerted by each ion onto the nanoparticle add up constructively at all times.
-This is confirmed by the red curve in Fig.~\ref{fig:n,Omega,g-vs-N}(b) which shows the approximate occupation, $\langle \hat n_{zp}\rangle_{\rm ss} \approx \Gamma_z^{\rm gas}/\gamma_{p}^{\rm eff,N}$, using an effective cooling rate similar to Eq.~(\ref{gammaDOP}), but including only normal modes that contribute to the center-of-mass mode,
+This is confirmed by the red curve in Fig.~\ref{fig:n,Omega,g-vs-N}(a), which shows the approximate occupation, $\langle \hat n_{zp}\rangle_{\rm ss} \approx \Gamma_z^{\rm gas}/\gamma_{p}^{\rm eff,N}$, using an effective cooling rate similar to Eq.~(\ref{gammaDOP}) but including only normal modes that contribute to the center-of-mass mode,